Countdown Waipukurau building up for sale

 Real estate agents Ironside and Ash Hames from Colliers Hawke's Bay are marketing the property for sale by tender, which closes at 4pm on Wednesday March 23 (unless sold prior).

-"The population of Central Hawke's Bay is forecast to grow by two per cent each year, leading to an increase of approximately 4,000 people in the area by 2031," Hames said.
+"The population of Central Hawke's Bay is forecast to grow by 2 per cent each year, leading to an increase of approximately 4000 people in the area by 2031," Hames said.

 In 2020, the buildings on site were structurally strengthened.